GrinonBarrett/Taksidos/Extras/Magic Weapons.md

 $12,000 , 4 lbs.
 Mace
 This mace has slight flanges to it.
 Each flange bears a crimson stripe.
 The handle is a leather wrapped grip. *Grants a +1 to all attack rolls made with the weapon.
 If name is known, this in increased to a +2*.

+**Crimson Tongue** (*unique*)
+$17,000 , 4 lbs.
+Longsword
+This sword features a metallic red sheen to the blade.
+Though it doesn't seem to provide any function, this sword is none the lesser for it. *Cold and Fire attacks against the wielder have disadvantage*.
+If name is known, *necrotic attacks against the wielder also have disadvantage.
+Additionally, an attack roll result of 12 or 18 inflicts a fire attack as the blade sears the foe*.

 **Curious Katana** (*unique*)
 $5,500 , 3.25 lbs.